marcpre/personal_blog_eleventy/README.md

 228. Il Principe from Machiavelli is taught on ÖVP academy
 229. Practice Ruhe in your work environment
 230. Hard work and who you know is the pillar of your sucess
+231. Give the other person more value when you network